miKiau/miKiau.github.io/README.md

 - Additional key-inputs: p or ESC for game menu / pause.
 - Reworked and improved levels' design.
 - Added level info in the playing screen.
+- Added 3 levels.
+So in total there are 10 levels currently.